Sanket-C-Gaikwad/git-commands/README.md

 > Once the featur is merged you call pull the changes to your local repo and delete the featrue if the upstream is setup
 - git pull
-- git brach -d feature-1
+- git branch -d feature-1

 > Resetting the main brach to previous changes:
 - git reset --hard HEAD       (going back to HEAD)